 Following Catalan’s time, the Monastery and town underwent considerable change.

 Change occurred first within the monastery.
 In an effort to attract more Australians, the monastic lifestyle was adapted to better suit local conditions.
 The reforms of the Second Vatican Council in the late 1960s further simplified and clarified both monastic life and worship.
 Outside the monastery walls, the changes were even more dramatic.
 The number of parishes staffed by the monastery was reduced to just the parish of New Norcia, the Aboriginal schools closed in the 1970s and formal secondary education ceased with the closure of New Norcia Catholic College in 1991.

 Change has also come in the shape of a growing tourism business and since the 1980s, hospitality at New Norcia has flourished and diversified.
 Today the town attracts thousands of visitors each year and the Community offers guided tours of the town where you can see (and hear) the history of New Norcia brought to life.
-In addition to the Hotel, the Monastery Guesthouse provides accommodation for those seeking an experience of quiet and refreshment.
+In addition to the Hostel, the Monastery Guesthouse provides accommodation for those seeking an experience of quiet and refreshment.
 The former College buildings are now used for school and music camps and adult workshops and conventions.
 In 1996 the monks established an Education Centre to further interpret the site for visiting students.
 The Education Centre offers schools a range of programmes, including Aboriginal studies.